 “Amos Masondo is a seasoned cadre of the movement.
 Well disciplined.
 He was very active in parliament.
 And NCOP is a lot of work.
 You need discipline.
 And we need a person like that.
 With his credentials, he can drive that House.”

 Eastern Cape Public Works MEC Pemmy Majodina has been appointed as the ANC’s Chief Whip.

 While controversial minister Nomvula Mokonyane will be appointed as Parliament Chair of Chairs.

 The position is a relatively powerful one.
 The Chair of Chairs oversees parliamentary committees whose job is to conduct oversight on the Executive and government departments and institutions.

 Mokonyane’s retention on the ANC parliamentary list has raised eyebrows in the run-up to the polls.
 She has been widely implicated, yet not criminally charged, in alleged corruption and kickbacks involving company Bosasa.

 Magashule said: “I’ve pleaded with the media not to judge her [Mokonyane].
 Things are in process.
 And for now, as a collective, this is the decisions that we are taking.
 And I don’t think the collective can be wrong.
 There wasn’t a lot of discussion on this matter.”

 On other deployments, the ANC said current North West Premier Job Mokgoro will continue in the job.

-This announcement will leave the ANC Women’s League disappointed as they had called for a female premier to be appointed by the NEC.
+This announcement will leave the ANC Women’s League disappointed who called for a female Premier to be appointed by the NEC.

 Magashule said, for now, that won’t be possible.